Ioana Bour, Netherlands

 Senior Consultant, Performance Improvement, EMEIA Financial Services

 Before joining EY, I worked as a technical consultant in the Netherlands.
-I was involved in innovative projects related to mobile payments, with a focus on debit and credit cards and issuing banks.
+I was involved in innovative projects related to mobile payments, with a focus on debit/credit cards and issuing banks.

-I joined the EY EMEIA Financial Services Performance Improvement team earlier this year.
-I believe that it’s a good match with my previous experience, as I came in with knowledge of the industry of the regulatory and technology trends that banks must comply with or embark on.
-Also, I understand the payments ecosystem (external and bank internal) and have driven the delivery of projects that were supported by an agile way of working.
+I joined the EY EMEIA Financial Services Performance Improvement team last year.
+I believe it’s a good match with my previous experience, as I came in with knowledge of the industry and a deep understanding of the regulatory trends that banks must comply with.
+I also have a good understanding of the payments ecosystem (external and bank internal) and have driven the delivery of projects that were supported by an agile way of working.

 In my daily role, I help clients to roll out projects and to find ways to improve their structures internally.
 I also write proposals for potential clients and provide various presentations on new and interesting topics such as robotics and PSD2 (which is the regulation that is likely to change the way we interact with our banks in Europe).

-What made you choose EY as an employer?
+What drew you to EY as an employer?

 I wanted a bigger playing ground.
 EY is very global, there is a lot of knowledge transfer and is present in almost all countries – which is a great asset for the organization and for those working here.
 In an instant, you can find out what other developments are taking place in your area of interest.
 I believe that EY will allow me to reach my full potential and build my expertise even further.